 Once a customer has purchased all the desired items and paid, he or she will have to show their QR code to a checkpoint controller once again.
 This step does not check for the validity of the token, it just registers that a customer has left the store and thus a new available spot can be occupied by a customer in the store.

 On the other hand, the system will also provide some key configuration functionalities to store managers.
 They will in fact be able to set some core parameters in order to regulate fluxes and clusters of people within their store: e.g. they will decide how many people are permitted to stay within one group, how many customers are allowed to stay in a given store section, the duration of time slots and so on.
 Furthermore, one or more checkpoint controllers will have access to a QR scanning functionality, in order to scan the QR codes of employees and customers to monitor their access.
-Scanning a QR code will establish whether it is valid or not and will automatically make it non-reusable.
+Scanning a QR code (on entrance) will establish whether it is valid or not and will automatically make it non-reusable.

 Finally, the system will provide general purpose functionalities to all of its users, such as registering, login, account management… Distinction will be made between regular customer accounts, checkpoint controller accounts and store manager accounts.
-Each user will obviously have access to the functionalities of their role only e.g.. customer will only have access to customer-oriented functionalities.
+Each user will obviously have access to the functionalities of their role only e.g. customers will only have access to customer-oriented functionalities.

 User characteristics